COP26 could 'trigger need for further restrictions', says Devi Sridhar

 “The Scottish Government should set out what proactive measures it is putting in place to enable NHS Greater Glasgow and Clyde and others to deal with any rise in cases associated with COP26.

-"With experts like Professor Sridhar already warning of the risk, there is no excuse for the Health Secretary to be taken by surprise.
+"With experts like Prof Sridhar already warning of the risk, there is no excuse for the health secretary to be taken by surprise.
 He should move to support our NHS now."

-Up to 30,000 people from around the globe are expected to travel to Glasgow to attend the climate change summit.
+A spokesperson said the Scottish Government had “no current plans to introduce further restrictions”.

-Delegates will be asked to carry out daily lateral flow tests, but the Scottish Government recently confirmed that attendees will be exempt from the vaccine passport scheme.
+“Covid-19 continues to be closely monitored by all relevant agencies and we are working with the UK Government, Public Health Scotland and our partners in Glasgow to plan for the event and ensure appropriate mitigation measures are in place,” the spokesperson said.